In this counseling answer:

 In addition to requesting further and more intensive evaluation of your husband, I kindly suggest sister that insha’Allah you get counseling as well.
 It is understandable that you are feeling depressed and hopeless at this point.
 A good counselor will be able to help guide you through this and address any issues you’re having with depression or self-esteem.

 In addition, counseling can help you (if and when) your husband goes through medical tests and therapy of his own for his issues.
-Insha’Allah, the end result will be a total healing of your husband’s inability to have sexual relations and a restoration of your marital intimacy.
+Insha’Allah, the end result will be total healing of your husband’s inability to have sexual relations and restoration of your marital intimacy.

 Please, do make duaa to Allah for this to be resolved.
 Duaa is our most powerful weapon and Allah is most merciful.

 We wish you the best with the fertility treatments in regards to conception.
 We hope you both will resolve the underlying issue in order to save your marriage.